sigreen-nokia/gazoo/README.md

 * see scripts/default.sh for how its done
 * I use native tools on the host to do the text to speech as containers don't have speakers

-## Configuring a  MAC OSX host to speak when events arrrive into gazoo
+## Configuring MAC OSX host to speak when events arrrive into gazoo

 * In a MAC terminal window, copy paste the following
 ```